|

 This district is popular due to its enormous shopping centers, making it easy to get jobs in renowned enterprises like Apple and Chanel.

 Around 130,663 people live in this district.
 A large part of the population consists of young people due to the presence of the ESCP business school or the Technical University and several art schools.
-It’s also full of English-speaking expats; easy to blend in.
+It’s also full of English-speaking expats, who understand only a few German phrases.

 Shoplifting is also high in this area.
 Therefore, if you intend on starting a business here, ensure that the security is tight to avoid losing your property.